voskobovich/yii2-many-to-many-behavior/README.md

     },
 ]
 ```
-The getter function is expected to return an array of IDs.
+The setter function receives whatever data comes through the `$_REQUEST` and is expected to return the array of the related model IDs.
+The getter function receives the array of the related model IDs.

 Adding validation rules
 -------------------------